jaspervdv/IFC_BuildingEnvExtractor/README.md

 This program is part of the [CHEK project](https://chekdbp.eu/).
 Any suggestions, additions or changes that are made by other users could also be utilized by this project.

+**Development of this tool will continue until the end of September 2025, after this current funding will end.**

 ## Table of Content

 * [How to execute](#how-to-execute)